 When I was growing up, my mom had a crock pot that she used to make exactly one thing – her “vegetable” soup, which really also contained beef short ribs.
 Midwest livin’, man.
 She also made lasagna with cottage cheese – another Midwest classic!
-So from a young age, I associated slow cookers with homemade soups like this Slow Cooker Chicken Parmesan Soup.
+So from a young age, I associated slow cookers with crockpot soups like this Slow Cooker Chicken Parmesan Soup.
 Crock pots really are a great way to make soup, as the ingredients have all day to slowly simmer, release their flavors, and come together into one harmonious bowl of deliciousness.

 This Slow Cooker Chicken Parmesan Soup has all of the flavors of decadent chicken parmesan, but is much more waistline-friendly than the dish that inspires it.
 You simply simmer chicken broth, chicken breasts and crushed tomatoes in a crock pot all day.
 You’ll also include garlic, onion, basil, oregano and red pepper flakes for an aromatic base.

 Just before serving, you’ll remove the chicken breasts, shred them and return them to the crock pot (just like my mom did with the short ribs in her not-so-veggie soup).
 Gemelli pasta (or any long, tube-like shape of pasta) is stirred in at the same time, and in a half hour, the pasta will be cooked to al dente perfection.
 Then comes a sprinkle of Parmesan cheese, and dinner is served!